 Read: SQL for Data Science: Why SQL, List of Benefits & Commands

 4. Write a query for a column addition in MySQL

 This is one of the significant MySQL query interview questions.
 For this, an ALTER TABLE query is required.
 Once invoked, simply mention the column and its definition.
 Something like this:

 5. What is a foreign key?
 Write a query to implement the same in MySQL.

+This is one of the prevalent MySQL queries interview questions for both beginner and experienced candidates.
 A foreign key is used to connect two tables.
 A FOREIGN KEY is a field (or assortment of it) in one table that alludes to the PRIMARY KEY in another table.
 The FOREIGN KEY requirement is utilised to forestall activities that would crush joins between tables.

 To assign a foreign key, it is important to mention it while creating the table.
 It can be assigned by invoking the FOREIGN KEY query.
 Something like this:

 FOREIGN KEY (Any_ID) REFERENCES Table_to_reference(Any_ID)

 Explore our Popular Software Engineering Courses

 MySQL Workbench is a bound together visual instrument for database modelers, designers, and DBAs.
 MySQL Workbench provides Data modelling, SQL, and server setup set of administrative tools.
 To put it simply, MySQL workbench makes it possible to operate the database management system through GUI.